crowdfavorite-mirrors/si-captcha-for-wordpress/readme.txt

 - Modified the setting "CAPTCHA input label position on the comment form:" with more options for input and label positions for matching themes.
 - Added new setting in the "Text Labels:" to allow you to change the required field indicator.
 The default is " *", but you can now change it to "(required)" or anything you want.
+- Added lost password CAPTCHA

 = 2.6.5 =
-- (19 Jan 2011) - New feature: New settings for "Internal Style Sheet CSS" or "External Style Sheet CSS".
+- (12 Feb 2011) - New feature: New settings for "Internal Style Sheet CSS" or "External Style Sheet CSS".
 If you need to learn how to adjust the captcha form colors, [See FAQ](http://www.fastsecurecontactform.com/si-captcha-comment-form-css)
 - Fix: one CAPTCHA random position always has to be a number so that a 4 letter swear word could never appear.
 - Improvement: javascript is only loaded on pages when it is conditionally needed.
 - Updated Romanian (ro_RO) - Translated by [Anunturi Jibo](http://www.jibo.ro)